jatinj615/whitelist_token/README.md

 ## Onchain Whitelisting

-1. Architecture for Storing whitelist on chain (not optimised will consume alot of gas while changing whitelist and blacklist accounts)
+1. Architecture for Storing whitelist on chain (not optimized will consume a lot of gas while changing whitelist and blacklist accounts)
     <image src="./onchain.jpg">

-2. Architecture for Storing Whitelist offchain and using merkle root onchain
+2. Architecture for Storing Whitelist offchain and using merkle root onchain. (any time admin makes changes to whitelist/blacklist addresses they just need to update merkle root on chain, which is gas efficient)
     <image src="./offchainWithMerkleProof.jpg">